MaxMelcher/O365Devbootcamp/Lab1/Lab.md

 9. Go to the list by clicking its name.
 10. Click the gear icon on the top nav bar on the right, then select **List settings** to go to your Apps page.
 11. Click **Create column** in **Columns** section.
+> **Note:** Please make sure that you use the exact column names when you create the columns - renaming them does not work!
 12. In the **Create Column** page, set the **Column name** to **Serial**, configure the following settings, then click the **OK** button at the bottom.
 	- In the **The type of information in this column is** field, select **Single line of text**.
 	- In all other fields, keep the default settings.